These two comedians are DESTROYING internet culture—and it’s hilarious

 — Nick Ciarelli (@nickciarelli) June 25, 2019

 Of course, the video alone was not enough for these two.
-Not now, anyway.
+Not now.

 “We’ve been kind of dicking around with stuff that crosses over into the real world lately,” says Ciarelli.